opcotech/elemo/scripts/README.md

 Takes the Open API specification in the `api/openapi` directory, and generates a TypeScript client from it.

-## pretty-test.sh

-Takes the JSON output of `go test` command and pretty-formats it using `jq` to make it more readable.

 ## setup.sh

 This script prepares the whole development environment.
 Generates a new